 From time to time, the Company has received inquiries from a number of state and local taxing agencies with respect to the remittance of sales, use, telecommunications, excise, and income taxes.
 Several jurisdictions currently are conducting tax audits of the Company's records.
-The Company collects or has accrued for taxes that it believes are required to be remitted.
+The Company collects or has accrued amounts for taxes that it believes are required to be remitted.
 The amounts that have been remitted have historically been within the accruals established by the Company.
 The Company adjusts its accrual when facts relating to specific exposures warrant such adjustment.
 During the second quarter of fiscal 2019, the Company conducted a periodic review of the taxability of its services and determined that certain services may be subject to sales, use, telecommunications or other similar indirect taxes in certain jurisdictions.
 A similar review was performed on the taxability of services provided by Fuze, Inc., and it was determined that certain services may be subject to sales, use, telecommunications or other similar indirect taxes in certain jurisdictions.
-A so of June 30, 2023 and March 31, 2023, the Company had accrued contingent indirect tax liabilities of \$13.8 million and \$13.5 million, respectively.
+Accordingly, the Company recorded contingent indirect tax liabilities.
+As of September 30, 2023 and March 31, 2023, the Company had accrued contingent indirect tax liabilities of \$15.1 million and \$13.5 million, respectively.